 Step 2.
 Select the soundtrack and go to Track Control Panel, choose Split Stereo Track to convert the stereo track to mono.

 Step 3.
 Select the bottom track, go to Effects and choose Invert.

 Step 4.
-Find the drop down arrow next to the audio file name, delete the unwanted channel.
+Find the drop-down arrow next to the audio file name, and delete the unwanted channel.

 - You will sometimes hear echo, reverb or backing singers and generally anything that is still stereo.

 - You may lose some bass in the music because bass is also usually mono.

 #2.
 Logic Pro – A Non-destructive Audio Track Editing App of Apple

 As the fundamental of GarageBand, Logic Pro is another audio editing software application developed by Apple Inc. It provides scores of software instruments, audio effects, and recording features.
 It can edit MIDIs and supports Apple Loops.